 - 3303 Management of Organizations.
-(3-0) A study of management functions in modern organizations, the internal and external environmental factors affecting organizational efficiency, and the application of quantitative and behavioral science to management study. - 3340 Small Business Management.
-(3-0) An analysis of the principles and problems involved in managing a small business.
-Topics include entrepreneurship, forms of ownership, location analysis, physical facility requirements, sources of funds, marketing, and legal and environmental issues affecting small businesses.
-Prerequisite: MGT 3303. - (WI) 3350 Studies in Free Enterprise.
+(3-0) A study of management functions in modern organizations, the internal and external environmental factors affecting organizational efficiency, and the application of quantitative and behavioral science to management study. - 3340 Small Business Management and Entrepreneurship.
+(3-0) Focuses on principles and problems associated with starting and managing small businesses.
+Students gain an understanding of the following topics: entrepreneurship, forms of ownership, sources of funds, location analysis, physical facility requirements, business plans, management, marketing, and the legal, environmental, social, and ethical issues affecting new and small businesses. - (WI) 3350 Studies in Free Enterprise.
 (3-0) The course will focus on developing goal setting, project identification, project planning and management, marketing, financing, and implementing student directed educational programs within the I-35 corridor.
 The projects are aimed at increasing citizen awareness and understanding of business and economic issues.
 Prerequisite: Consent of instructor. - (WI) 3353 Business Communication.
 (3-0) An introduction to the uses of communication in modern organizations.
 The course provides students the opportunity to gain practice in making decisions involving selection and organization of communication content, in choosing an appropriate medium for presentation of information, and developing an effective writing style.
 The course includes the study of the theory of business communication, including communication models, general semantics, and the causes of miscommunication.
 Prerequisites: ENG 1310, 1320; COMM 1310. - (WI) 3365 Communication Systems.
 (3-0) Office information and decision support systems are examined as critical elements in business data and information systems.
 Emphasis is given to information processing considerations at the systems level, including analysis and management of support activities such as data and records management, electronic filing and retrieval systems, word processing, micro and reprographics, and telecommunications.
 The course includes discussions of current and future technological trends.
 Prerequisite: MGT 3303. - (WI) 3375 International Business Latin America.
 Introduce Latin American Business perspectives underlying difference business functions.
 Latin American Business concepts, processes, and philosophical bases for international operations are emphasized with culture and a global dynamic environment as the basis.
 A project is required. - 4315 Business Principles, Issues and Trends.
 (3-0) review of the fundamentals of business administration as applied to contemporary business problems.
 Also, a discussion of current business issues and trends.
 Open to students seeking certification only. - 4330 Production and Operations Management.
 (3-0) A study of the various aspects of managing the production and operational functions of manufacturing and service organizations.
 Examines plant location, layout of facilities, inventory and cost control, total quality management, work flow planning, productivity, and managerial decision-making tools using an international perspective. simulation, queuing theory, network models, and liner programming; and productivity and energy management.
-Prerequisite: QMST 2333. - (WI) 4335 Strategic Management and Business Policy.
+Prerequisite: MGT 3303; QMST 2333. - (WI) 4335 Strategic Management and Business Policy.
 (3-0) An integrative course in strategic management and business policy that utilizes the case method of instruction.
 A capstone course involving the analysis of business through the application of principles of accounting, communications, economics, finance, management, marketing, quantitative methods, and related disciplines.
 Prerequisites: MGT 3303; MKT 3343; FIN 3312; QMST 2333.
-Capstone course and open only to seniors in business. - 4336 Problems of Small Business Management.
-(3-0) An analysis of the organization and operation of a small business.
-Provides experience in small business consulting, including problem identification and solution recommendation and implementation.
-Open to all business majors.
-Prerequisite: MGT 3303.
+Capstone course and open only to seniors in business. - 4336 Small Business Operations and Financials.
+(3-0) Provides a comprehensive study of funding and financial concepts necessary to effectively operate successful small businesses.
+Students examine outsourcing and government regulations to include taxes and will use financial software to "maintain" working capital and a set of books related to running businesses.
+Prerequisite: MGT 3340 is recommended.